hida1040/dev-docs/src/pages/guide-coding-style_en.md

 # Code Formatting

-In coding, running a Linter and Formatter is mandatory.
+Running both a linter and a formatter is mandatory when coding.
-The Linter and Formatter should be included in the screen feature's `package.json` in advance to apply common rules.
+Be sure to include the necessary settings in the `package.json` file of the screen module in advance so that a common rule set can be applied.
-By installing the extensions described below in the development environment (Business Application Studio or VS Code), you can automate the Linter and Formatter.
+By installing the extensions described below in your development environment (such as Business Application Studio or VS Code), you can automate linting and formatting.

+We use [ESLint](https://eslint.org/) as the linter and [Prettier](https://prettier.io/) as the formatter.
+Instructions for installation and usage are provided below.

 ## Formatter